How To Walk With Someone With Chronic Illness

 …that they will respond to things the way they used to

-…what they need (unless they physically cannot communicate).
+…what they need (unless they physically can’t communicate).

-Please don’t feel any guilt or shame if you’ve ever acted in contrary to these tips because I certainly have!
-The only difference is that I now have additional insight being someone who has experienced chronic illness and want to help you feel better prepared to be a supportive friend/family member/colleague.
+Please don’t feel any guilt or shame if you’ve ever acted in contrary to these tips – I certainly have!
+The only difference is that I now have additional insight being someone who has experienced severe illness and wants to help you feel better prepared to be a supportive friend, family member or neighbour.

 Do you know someone who is currently experiencing chronic illness?
 Or perhaps you’re going through this yourself.
-Let me know if any of the above resonates with you, I’d love to hear your thoughts!
+Let me know if any of the above resonates with you, I’d love to hear your thoughts.
+And remember, God is your Healer!

 Written by Oyelola